emexnord/survey_generator_ai/README.md

 ## Next steps

-This app can be further modified into a full-fledged research helper application that facilitates the end-to-end research process by utilizing AI.
+This app can be further modified into a full-fledge research helper application that facilitates the end-to-end research process by utilizing AI.
 ---